jama5262/kyc-csv-processor/README.md

 ## Testing

-To run spring-boot test, make sure `mongo-db` i running and `cd` into `spring-boot-server` and run the following commands.
+To run spring-boot test,

+1. Make sure `mongo-db` is running
+2. `cd` into `spring-boot-server`
+3. And run the following commands.

 For Windows
 ```